ignazio-bovo/handbook/subsystems/bounties.md

 #### Effect

 * A new bounty is created in the `Funding Period`.
-* Deduct `cherry` from either the council budget or controller account of the creator, and credited to account `ModuleAccountId`.
+* Deduct `cherry` and `oracle cherry` from either the council budget or controller account of the creator, and credited to account `ModuleAccountId`.

 ### Cancel Bounty